SerendipityHQ/oauth-guzzle-middleware/README.md

     {
         "require": {
-            "serendipity_hq/guzzle-oauth1-middleware": "~0.3"
+            "serendipity_hq/oauth-guzzle-middleware": "~0.1"
         }
     }

-Using the Subscriber
+Using the Middleware
 ====================

 Here's an example showing how to send an authenticated request to the Twitter